danmanners/complete-home-router/readme.md

 ## OPNSense Configuration

 If everything goes well, your OPNSense Router will be up and operational!
+You can now configure your WAN, LAN, and Homelab network interfaces.

 ![OPNSense Dashboard](images/opnsense-dashboard.png)

+> For backups to Google Drive, [follow the instructions on the OPNsense wiki](https://docs.opnsense.org/manual/how-tos/cloud_backup.html).

 ## Pi-Hole Installation and Configuration